-Everything looks alike.
-At one point our guide told us he had no idea which area we were driving through; without signage, you can’t tell, and there’s not a lot of signage.
+They all look alike.
+At one point our guide told us he had no idea which kind of area we were driving through.
+Without signage, you can’t tell, and there’s not a lot of signage.

-The only areas that did have signage were Area A’s, which greet visitors with a big red sign in Hebrew, Arabic, and English that says:
+The only areas that did have signage were Area A’s, which greet visitors with a large red sign in Hebrew, Arabic, and English that reads: